lixmal/gdprshare/README.md

 Run locally:
 `GIN_MODE=release ./gdprshare`

+gdprshare will look for a `config.yml` in it's working directory, but you can specify `gdprshare -config <config file>` to change this.

 Take a look at `misc/gdprshare.service` for an example systemd unit and `misc/crontab` for the cronjob to delete expired files.

 Alternatively run the [docker image](https://hub.docker.com/r/lixmal/gdprshare):